 Once the BMProbe is withdrawn, the number of isolated cells can be determined in just over an hour.
 This procedure is semi-automated and requires little training.
-Using the BMProbe, downstream molecular diagnostics are possible.
+The isolated cells can be further analysed using downstream molecular diagnostics.

 Circulating Endothelial Cells:

 Endothelial cells provide the physical interface between blood and surrounding tissue.
 They regulate nutrient and blood component traffic.
-Due to mechanical or chemical reactions Endothelial Cells can detach and enter the blood stream.
-They are then referred to as circulating endothelial cells (CECs).
-CECs are low in healthy patients (4 CEC/ml) and increased in patient with Acute Conorary Artery Disease or Heart Failure patients, among others.
-CECs are therefore considered to be a biomarker to monitor arterial plaque disruption and treatment response.
+Due to mechanical or chemical reactions endothelial cells can detach and enter the blood stream.
+They are then referred to as Circulating Endothelial Cells (CECs).
+CECs are low in healthy patients (around 4 CECs/mL) and increased in patient with Acute Conorary Artery Disease or Heart Failure patients, among others.
+CECs are therefore considered a biomarker to monitor arterial plaque disruption as well as treatment response.

 Circulating Tumor Cells:

-Circulating Tumor Cells (CTCs) represent a proven diagnostic and prognostic indicator of disease progression.
+Circulating Tumor Cells (CTCs) represent a proven diagnostic and prognostic indicator of cancer progression.
 They disintegrate very early from the primary tumor and travel via the blood stream to all parts of the body.
-This enables an earlier detection of the tumor than by using imaging technology.
-As is well known, the earlier the cancer is diagnosed, the more likely that it can be effectively treated.
-Isolating and counting the CTCs using the BMProbe has the potential to improve the effectiveness of treatment.
+Isolating and analysing CTCs enables an earlier detection of the tumor compared to using common imaging technology, resulting in a higher probability of successful treatment.
+Additionally, distant metastases that may even be present in early-stage patients, can be detected and identified.
+This can help physicians selecting the optimal treatment for each patient.